acmsigsoft/EmpiricalStandards/docs/QuantitativeSimulation.md

 ### Desirable Attributes
 <checklist name="Desirable">

-- [ ] provides supplementary materials including raw data (for real data) or generation mechanism (for synthetic data) used for model calibration, all simulation models and source code, and analysis scripts.
+- [ ] provides supplementary materials including the raw data (for real data) or generation mechanism (for synthetic data) used for model calibration, all simulation models and source code, analysis scripts
-- [ ] characterizes reference behaviors<sup>[4](#myfootnote4)</sup>
-for the definition of simulation scenarios with representative and known values or probability distributions for input parameters.
+- [ ] characterizes reference behaviors for the definition of simulation scenarios with representative and known values or probability distributions for input parameters<sup>[4](#myfootnote4)</sup>
-- [ ] separates conceptual and implementation levels of the simulation model.
+- [ ] separates conceptual and implementation levels of the simulation model
-- [ ] reports sensitivity analysis for input parameters or factors.
+- [ ] reports sensitivity analysis for input parameters or factors
 - [ ] clearly distinguishes evidence-based results from interpretations and speculation<sup>[5](#myfootnote5)</sup>
 </checklist>

 ### Extraordinary Attributes
 <checklist name="Extraordinary">

-- [ ] describes how stakeholders<sup>[6](#myfootnote6)</sup> were involved in developing and validating the simulation model.
+- [ ] describes how stakeholders were involved in developing and validating the simulation model<sup>[6](#myfootnote6)</sup>
-- [ ] provides a modular view<sup>[7](#myfootnote7)</sup> of the simulation model, allowing reuse in different contexts.
+- [ ] provides a modular view of the simulation model, allowing reuse in different contexts<sup>[7](#myfootnote7)</sup>
 </checklist>

 ## General Quality Criteria